scottandrewlepera/wordpress-buttondown-plugin/README.md

 To create content that is only visible to subscribers, use the `wp_buttondown_regular` and `wp_buttondown_premium` shortcodes to enclose that content.

+NOTE: Premium subscribers also have access to regular content by default, so you should not need to duplicate content for both free and premium subscribers.

 ```
 <!-- This content will only be shown to both free and paid subscribers -->

 [wp_buttondown_regular]

 <h2>Secret Plans</h2>
 <a href="/secret-plans.pdf">Download a PDF of my Secret Plans!</a>

 [/wp_buttondown_regular]

 <!-- This content will only be shown to paid subscribers -->